 A new player in the 1:200 scale market is JC Wings.
 They have released a model in this interesting scale at a very affordable price which should make it a serious competitor.
 There are two variants as detailed below.
 The news is not all good though, initial images from forums here and here show a model with various mistakes (extra doors, doors in the wrong places, details from different versions) and a set of aerials that appears to be in a completely different scale.
 My initial impression from seeing some photos is that the tail is a bit too large for the airframe.

 Recently I had the opportunity to get to see one of these models for myself.
-My personal opinion is that while you get a decent model for a decent price, I wouldn't want to have one myself.
+My personal opinion is that while you get a decent model for a decent price, I wouldn't choose to get one myself.
 It looks like a VC10 from a distance and the markings on it are quite good but as you keep looking at it a feeling remains that it's just not quite right.
 The nose could be a Boeing shape with different windows on it and the sweep of the tail doesn't look right.
 The engine nacelles lack detail and are too thin at the exhaust end and there is an extra cargo door on the rear RH side which shouldn't be there.
 Just my two cents of course, make sure to get a good look at the model yourself and make up your mind before buying.

 Two photos showing a British Caledonian